The Most Perfect 3 Days in Miami Itinerary

 Walking tours begin at 10:30 AM from Friday through Monday and should be booked in advance due to their popularity and the limited number of people allowed per tour.
 This lines up well for anyone planning a 3 day trip to Miami.

-🏨 Places to stay close to the Art Deco Welcome Center
+🏨 Stay in close proximity to the Art Deco Welcome Center

 Ocean Drive